sazzadcse/wceazy/readme.txt

-<h3>Modules of WordPress plugin wcFuison</h3>
+<h3>Modules of WordPress plugin wcEazy</h3>

 <ol>
-	<li><strong>Auto Apply Coupon:</strong> Enabling this module you will let your customers enjoy the term of automatically applying coupons by just clicking on the <strong>Apply Coupon</strong> button.
+	<li><strong>Auto Apply Coupon:</strong> Enabling this module you will let your customers enjoy the term of automatically applying coupons by just clicking on the Apply Coupon button.
 It helps to remove the hassle of entering a coupon code for a coupon.</li>
 	<li><strong>BOGO Deal:</strong> Create attractive BOGO deals for your WooCommerce store to catch your customers attention and encourage them to stay in your store and buy products more and more.
 </li>
 	<li><strong>Coupon Generator:</strong> Promote your WooCommerce site generating similar coupons in big quantities with wcEazy.
 Using this plugin you are allowed to Generate similar types of coupons for clients.</li>